phamcongthuy/challenge/faqs.markdown

   <summary>
     <h3 id="What_are_the_benefits_of_applying_22">What are the benefits of applying?</h3>
   </summary>
-  <p><em>Beyond the potential to receive funds to address an issue you’re passionate about, we also believe that applying in this challenge will provide additional benefits including:</em></p>
+  <p><em>Beyond the potential to receive funds to address an issue you’re passionate about, we also believe that applying to this challenge will provide additional benefits including:</em></p>
   <ul>
     <li>The opportunity to participate in a first-of-its-kind regional effort</li>
     <li>Increasing awareness and exposure around an issue important for LA’s future</li>